muratkeremozcan/examples-python/README.md

-# Local Python Environment Setup
+# Python Environment Setup with pip

 This repo uses "pip workflow" or "requirements-based workflow".